-This Guide to Baseball Fiction is a combination of bibliographic checklist and evaluative critical guide to over 1,222 works of baseball fiction.
+This Guide to Baseball Fiction is a combination of bibliographic checklist and evaluative critical guide to over 1,313 works of baseball fiction.
 The opinions expressed are mine alone; but I have tried to acknowledge the critical consensus where I differ from it.
-This Guide is very far from comprehensive, but does contain the most-discussed works; I add new titles continually.
+This Guide is very far from comprehensive, but does contain the most-discussed works; I add new titles gradually.

 Bibliographical information for each item is for the first publication.
 For short stories, I have tried to find original publications but have often noted reprintings in collections or anthologies, where the stories might be easier to find.